charlesreid1/charlesreid1.github.io/pelican/content/five-letter-words-p3-dynamic-programming.md

 letters of the alphabet, find the shortest sequence of words that will provide coverage of the first
 $N$ letters of the alphabet.

-This problem is an example of a dynamic programming problem: a combinatorics problem that can be solved by breaking the problem down into smaller sub-problems, solving the sub-problems, and assembling solutions to the sub-problems into an overall problem solution.
+This is an example of a dynamic programming problem: a combinatorics problem that can be solved by breaking the overall down into smaller sub-problems, solving the sub-problems, and assembling solutions to the sub-problems into an overall problem solution.

 The procedure is as follows: